i3drobotics/stereo-vision-toolkit/README.md

 Arduino code for controlling Phobos cameras is provided in src/camera/camera_control.
 This is for the serial communication between the arduino and this toolkit.
 See [issue](https://github.com/i3drobotics/stereo-vision-toolkit/issues/54) for more information.

-### Procedure for new main release
+### Procedure for new release
+1. To make changes create a branch of the main repository with the name SVTK-XXX where XXX is the issue number of the task you are working on.
+If you are working on a code changing task (e.g. a task that will need building / testing of code) then you should create a feature branch e.g. feature/SVTK-XXX so that it is picked up by the automatic build process.
+2. Make your changes to the new branch.
-1. Update version number manually in version.txt and in ReleaseNotesDev.html.
-Then run update_appcast.bat to update the appcast (**DO NOT PUSH THESE CHANGES YET**).
-Use a or b in version number to denote alpha and beta releases. (e.g. v1.3.1a.19).
+2. Update version number in version.txt.
+Then run update_version.bat to update the version number across repo.
-2. Update ReleaseNotes.html with improvements, bug fixes, and known issues.
+3. Update ReleaseNotes.html with improvements, bug fixes, and known issues.
-3. Build new version (Make sure to use the build arguments: 'CONFIG+=WITH_I3DRSGM')
-4. Create installer using inno setup (right click 'installer.iss' and click 'compile')
-6. Update Appcast.xml enclosure length with the file size of the installer
-5. On [GitHub](https://github.com/i3drobotics/stereo-vision-toolkit/releases) create new release
-a.
-Tag should match version number of toolkit (e.g. v1.3.1) and target 'main' branch.
-  b.
-Title should have the program name and version (e.g. 'Stereo Vision Toolkit v1.3.1')
-  d.
-Description should list improvements, bug fixes, and known issues (which should match release notes).
-  e.
-Upload stereo toolkit installer
-6. Once installer is uploaded to release, push the repository file changes, check the changes have been pushed to the GitHub repository and then publish the release.
-It is important to do this quickly and in the correct order to make sure the updater remains valid.
+4. Update the changelog.txt file with the changes the changes you have made and the associated GitHub issue number.
+6. Create a pull request on GitHub for merging your branch to the main branch.
+7. Once the code has been tested and approved, merge the branch to the main branch.
+This will automatically create a new release.